Bug0427/YomuLog/planningDocs/api.md

 - Supabase can replace local-only `AsyncStorage` for multi-device support.
 - Requires setup of a Supabase project and API key.

+**Authentication:**
+Uses Supabase Auth or custom JWT for syncing.
+Anonymous guest mode supported if login is skipped.

 ---

 ## 🧠 3.
 OpenAI API (Future Feature)

+**Status:** 💤 Planned

 **Purpose:**
 Used to power AI-enhanced search and recommendations.